 If you’re looking to rent out a student HMO and the property is near a university then demand should be high – provided there aren’t too many similar HMOs in the same locale.
 Some councils – especially those in university cities and towns, such as Cambridge, Manchester and Leeds, are limiting the number of HMOs available under Section 4 notices.
 This means no new HMO properties can be added to particular areas.

 HMOs are a popular property investing strategy, thanks to the high yields they often command.
 As a result, you should expect to be up against a few other property investors when bidding for the property.
 If there’s too much competition, it might be best looking elsewhere as the property may command to increase in price.

 Of course, there are other factors to consider, such as whether there are decent pubs and restaurants nearby (at least one of each), if there’s a shop nearby for essentials, what the public transport into town is like and whether the area is safe in terms of crime rates.
 Finally, you should think about the broadband signal and what are the neighbouring properties like.

 At Sourced, we have access to excellent HMO property opportunities and our Partner receive all our HMO deals, 24-hours before they are on the market.
 But we don’t stop there; not only will we help you find your HMO, but we’ll also help you manage and grow a profitable portfolio by leveraging our HMO specialists’ guidance, advise and access to training resources.
-To find out more about how it works, download our HMO Partner Prospectus or check out our HMO training schedule today.
+To find out more about how it works, download our Sourced Network prospectus or check out our Sourced Franchise training schedule today.